 Sitting atop a hill located directly off of 76 Country Blvd in Branson, Missouri, is a unique, rainforest-themed attraction that presents itself as an ideal place of discovery, adventure, and butterflies!
 Lots and lots of butterflies!

-This attraction is none other than The Butterfly Palace & Rainforest Adventure which is home to over 1,500 live butterflies, a number of reptiles, and several memorable adventures within including the Mirror Maze, Science Center, and Banyan Tree Adventure.
+This attraction is none other than The Butterfly Palace & Rainforest Adventure, home to over 1,500 live butterflies, dozens of unique reptiles, and several memorable adventures available within the Mirror Maze, Science Center, and Banyan Tree Adventure.